🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Once the build is successful, now we can flash and run it on the device.
 To do this, click on the "Debug" icon:

-Once the application is run, we can confirm this by running a BLE scanner mobile app.
+Once the application is run, we can confirm this by running a Bluetooth LE scanner mobile app.
 The Silicon Labs EFR Connect allows us to do just that.

 The EFR Connect mobile is available for both iOS and Android.